ahmed127/elgammal/installation.md

 1. Make a "packages/eafarris" directory hierarchy in your Laravel project
 2. Change into the new eafarris directory
-3. Bring in the EUIKit package from GitHub: `git clone https://github.com/eafarris/euikit.git`
+3. Bring in the ELGAMMAL package from GitHub: `git clone https://github.com/eafarris/elgammal.git`
 4. Add the package to your project's `composer.json`:
-    1. Within the "autoload":{"psr-4"} section, add `"eafarris\\euikit\\": "packages/eafarris/euikit/src"`
+    1. Within the "autoload":{"psr-4"} section, add `"eafarris\\elgammal\\": "packages/eafarris/elgammal/src"`
 5. Add the package to your project's `config/app.php`:
-    1. Within the "'providers' array, add `eafarris\euikit\euikitServiceProvider::class,`
+    1. Within the "'providers' array, add `eafarris\elgammal\elgammalServiceProvider::class,`
 6. From the top of your Laravel project, run `composer install`.

 ### Livewire

-EUIKit depends on Laravel Livewire.
+ELGAMMAL depends on Laravel Livewire.
 Bring it in by running `composer require livewire/livewire`.

 ### Tailwind and AlpineJS

-EUIKit depends on TailwindCSS TailwindCSS Forms, and AlpineJS.
+ELGAMMAL depends on TailwindCSS TailwindCSS Forms, and AlpineJS.
 To install them:

 1. Add the following lines to the "devDependencies" section of your project's package.json: